Localization of mobile applications based on the Travelpayouts SDK

 It can be cheap and quick.
 One new language takes just one day.
 The selection of keywords is no different from choosing keywords for your mother tongue’s market.
 There is only one difference: working with translation systems, for example, Google Translate.

 With Google Translate, you can create 20 to 30 basic queries that allow you to see offers through Google Search.
-You can also create basic queries when working with the Google AdWords tool known as Keyword Planner.
+You can also create basic queries when working with the Google Ads tool known as Keyword Planner.

 You can also obtain information by looking at competitors’ products.
 Alternatively, ask for help from freelancers; this is a paid option.